 In addition, provision should be made for disclosure of any non-commercial potential conflicts that may have financial implications (for example, professional collaborations that may impact on academic promotion).

 Each study should have a form which captures the disclosures in each category.
 Studies may wish to include a “de minimus” standard to exclude interests that are considered negligible.
 Current federal regulations (42 C.F.R.
 Part 50, Subpart F) require reporting of financial interests exceeding $5,000.
-A sample form (Word, 40 KB) is provided as a reference.
+A sample form (DOC, 40 KB) is provided as a reference.

 How should disclosure be overseen?

 Each study should specify a process for oversight of conflict disclosures.
 This includes indicating who will make final decisions (typically the Steering Committee) and specifying an oversight body, such as the study Executive Committee or specifically designated Ethics Committee, to review the reports and make recommendations.
 At a minimum, annual documentation should be required for all principal investigators and any other individuals who are active participants in study design functions or central decision-making activities.
 Annual disclosures should be reviewed by the appropriate study oversight group.
 Those required to disclose interests by the study group should affirm their intent to abide by the study financial disclosure policy for the upcoming year by filling out a disclosure form and transmitting it to the coordinating center.

 Disclosures should be reported by the oversight group to the entire study group in some appropriate summary manner, for instance, as a 'yes/no' for each disclosure category and investigator.